JakeRuss/code-demos/README.md

 My philosophy with web scraping is to cache local copies of the html pages and then parse the content out of the local html files with a second script.
 In this example I am scraping the press releases from the website of Senator Mike Crapo (Idaho).
-This basic framework could be modified to scrape the websites of all 538 members of Congress.
-And once all of those press releases were stored and parsed into text files the content could be used for a text analysis.
+This basic framework could be modified to scrape the websites for every member of Congress.
+And then once all of those press releases were stored and parsed into text files the content could be used for a text analysis.